top of page

 About Me

-I am a native Memphian who grew up through the seventies and greaties.
-I've been married to my husband, Frank Watson since 1997.
+I am a native Memphian who grew up through the seventies and eighties.
+I have been married to my sweet husband, Frank Watson since 1997.
 We have two adult children, Julia Watson and Will Watson.

 Perfectly Imperfect